- Company culture

 The lack of commute time allows employees to start working earlier in the day.
 Even without a traditional 9-5, employees typically complete a full shift's worth with hours to spare!

-Even with flexible travel options, remote workers tend to use less vacation time.
+Even with flexible travel options, working remotely tend to use less vacation time.

 People who are doing remote work don't just work differently- they live differently.
 Employees can create a lifestyle that balances their personal and professional priorities.

 Remote employees note far less stress than their onsite counterparts.
 Replace your daily commute with a mid-morning gym session or a casual stroll.
 Small breaks like these refresh employees and relieve them from everyday stressors.

 Even high-level positions use the remote form of work to improve well-being.
 Project managers or team leaders find it easier to manage team members who telecommute.
 High-level employees also enjoy better relationships with loved ones when they telecommute.

 Working remotely allows people to feel engaged and focused instead of pressured to perform.
 When employees feel trusted, they are happier in (and outside of) the workplace.